dumibxd26/StudentsHelper/README.md

     As student(elev), name, email(etc.), and some contests score that you have participated at(OJI- olimpiada judeteana de informatica, OJM- de matematica, etc), GPA.
  <br />
-    As a helper(student), you have to tell some companies that you worked for, contests results, College, College.
+    As a helper(student), you have to tell some companies that you worked for, contests results, College.
 <br />
     The total contest score is calculated with a formula on the backend(because ONI(national) is more important than OJI, and it worths more total points, oji's maximum result is 10 times more than ojm's maximum result, etc).
 JUST WANTED to mention that the total contest score is calculated properly :).